 - Lightly whisk the egg and saffron together in a small bowl.

-- In a large bowl, mix together the flour, baking powder, sugar, cardamon, nutmeg and lemon zest.
+- In a large bowl, mix together the flour, baking powder, sugar, cardamom, nutmeg and lemon zest.
 Watch with the lemon zest in particular that it is well distributed as it can clump together.

 - Add the egg mixture, quark, butter, milk, walnuts and chopped dried plums.
 Then mix until well combined but try not to overmix.